Advantages and Disadvantages of Solar Carports

 Cons of a Solar Carport

-1. Constructing a New Structure
+1. Constructing New Structure

-3. Maintenance Charges
+3. Ongoing Maintenance Expenses

 Conclusion